rusqlite/rusqlite/README.md

   `Url` type from the [`url` crate](https://crates.io/crates/url).
 * `bundled` uses a bundled version of SQLite.
 This is a good option for cases where linking to SQLite is complicated, such as Windows.
 * `sqlcipher` looks for the SQLCipher library to link against instead of SQLite.
 This feature overrides `bundled`.
 * `bundled-sqlcipher` uses a bundled version of SQLCipher (Unix only).
-This searches for and links against a system-installed crypto library.
+This searches for and links against a system-installed crypto library to provide the crypto implementation.
-* `bundled-ssl` is like `bundled-sqlcipher`, but additionally uses the bundled OpenSSL library from [`openssl-sys`](https://crates.io/crates/openssl-sys).
+* `bundled-sqlcipher-vendored-openssl` allows using bundled-sqlcipher with a vendored version of OpenSSL (via the `openssl-sys` crate) as the crypto provider.
+  - As the name implies this depends on the `bundled-sqlcipher` feature, and automatically turns it on.
+  - If turned on, this uses the [`openssl-sys`](https://crates.io/crates/openssl-sys) crate, with the `vendored` feature enabled in order to build and bundle the OpenSSL crypto library.
+(You very likely will have more luck directing OpenSSL-specific build issues to them than filing them with us).
 * `hooks` for [Commit, Rollback](http://sqlite.org/c3ref/commit_hook.html) and [Data Change](http://sqlite.org/c3ref/update_hook.html) notification callbacks.
 * `unlock_notify` for [Unlock](https://sqlite.org/unlock_notify.html) notification.
 * `vtab` for [virtual table](https://sqlite.org/vtab.html) support (allows you to write virtual table implementations in Rust).
 Currently, only read-only virtual tables are supported.